2025 UEFA European Under-21 Championship: Host selection

-UEFA Executive Committee chose Slovakia as a host on 25 January 2023.
+UEFA Executive Committee chose Slovakia as the host on 25 January 2023 at a meeting in Nyon.
+Slovakia's experience with hosting UEFA tournaments was deemed as a factor behind their successful bid.
 This is the Slovak's second time hosting, after 2000.
-Slovakia became the first country to host this tournament since the expansion to 16 teams.
+Slovakia became the first country to host this tournament alone since the expansion to 16 teams.
+Other UEFA tournaments Slovakia have hosted are the 2013 UEFA European Under-17 Championship, 2016 UEFA Women's Under-19 Championship and 2022 UEFA European Under-19 Championship.

+Organisers expected 50,000 people from across Europe to attend the event.